sdgilley/rebrand/README.md

 # Azure AI Foundry Rebranding Scripts

 Specialized scripts for replacing terminology across markdown and YAML files, with intelligent **first mention differentiation** and context preservation.
+This repo currently contain patterns to rebrand Azure AI Foundry and Azure AI Services.
+You could reuse these scripts with different patterns for future rebranding efforts.

 ![Rebrand Tool](media/replace.png)